OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #endif
 ```

-In Swift 2 (with Xcode 7), you have to set custom compiler flags for every target, and compiler flags have to start with "-D." So you can use the following annotations when the debug flag `DMSTG-DEBUG` is set:
+In Swift 2 (with Xcode 7), you have to set custom compiler flags for every target, and compiler flags have to start with "-D".
+So you can use the following annotations when the debug flag `DMSTG-DEBUG` is set:

 ```swift
 #if MSTG-DEBUG